AnthonyK213/bilibili_regex/README.md

-A filter of bilibili player danmaku.
+A filter for bilibili player danmaku.